amper5and/voice.js/README.md

 ## Installation
 Install via [npm](https://npmjs.org):

-	npm install voicejs
+	npm install voice.js

-As this is in alpha, the version of npm may not reflect all the latest changes.
+The version of npm may not reflect all the latest changes, especially during times of heavy development.
 To get the most up-to-date version, download [the current master](https://github.com/amper5and/voice.js/zipball/master), then run the following code from inside the folder:

 	npm install